Student Homelessness and Basic Needs Insecurity

 - Students experiencing homelessness still can get federal financial aid for college.

 The high cost of college is just one factor behind student homelessness.
-Findings from the National Center for Education Statistics reveal that the average net cost of college in 2018-19 was $13,900 at public institutions, $27,200 at private nonprofit institutions, and $23,800 at private for-profit schools.
+Findings from the National Center for Education Statistics revealed that the average net cost of college in 2018-19 was $13,900 at public institutions, $27,200 at private nonprofit institutions, and $23,800 at private for-profit schools.

 Recently, the COVID-19 pandemic has increased rates of both food and housing insecurity among college students.
 The 2021 #RealCollege study found that nearly 3 in 5 college students faced some form of basic needs insecurity in 2020.